Nic Cheeseman: CEDAR

 He has held a number of visiting professorships, including at Sciences Po, the University of Cape Town, and the Australian National University.

 Cheeseman's work initially focused on African politics, including his 2015 monograph Democracy in Africa.
 He subsequently broadened his writing to look at democracy and elections globally, writing Coalitional Presidentialism in Comparative Perspective with Paul Chaisty and Tim Power, and How to Rig an Election with Brian Klaas.

 Further books followed, including Authoritarian Africa: Repression, Resistance and the Power of Ideas, with Jonathan Fisher in 2019, and The Moral Economy of Elections: Democracy, Voting, and Virtue, with Gabrielle Lynch and Justin Willis in 2020.
 In 2022, Cheeseman established a research project on the history of African political thought.
 This included co-founding a research network for the study of ideas and ideologies in African politics – IDAP, that seeks to encourage collaborative research on this topic across borders and different generations of scholars.

 Cheeseman was co-editor of African Affairs between 2012 and 2016.
-In 2016, he was appointed founding Editor-in-Chief of Oxford University Press's Oxford Encyclopaedia of African Politics now co-edits a book series on African Politics and International Relations for Oxford University Press.
+In 2016, he was appointed founding editor-in-chief of Oxford University Press's Oxford Encyclopaedia of African Politics now co-edits a book series on African Politics and International Relations for Oxford University Press.

-Between 2013 and 2017, Cheeseman wrote a bi-weekly column for Kenya's Sunday Nation, covering topics such as elections, decentralization and corruption.
+Between 2013 and 2017, Cheeseman wrote a bi-weekly column for the Kenyan weekly Sunday Nation, covering topics such as elections, decentralization and corruption.
 In 2017, however, he resigned from the newspaper, along with a number of colleagues, to protest against government censorship.
 Since then he has written a regular column for the Africa Report, runs a collaboration with The Continent, the Pan-African Magazine, and regularly writes for South Africa's Mail & Guardian newspaper.
-He also regularly writes for The Economist, Le Monde, Financial Times, Newsweek, the Washington Post, New York Times, and the BBC.
+He also regularly writes for The Economist, Le Monde, Financial Times, Newsweek, The Washington Post, New York Times, and the BBC.

 In 2020, Cheeseman was part of a team that founded the Resistance Bureau, an international webinar that aims to promote freedom and resist repression.
 Its regular shows include activists, leaders and civil society representatives.
 He also co-edits democracyinafrica.org, a website for academics, policymakers, practitioners and citizens on African politics.